Bachelor degree (completed)

 Mode of instruction

-The final grade for the course is established by determination of a weighted average of partial grades, combined with additional requirements: (a) The final grade is composed on the basis of evaluated take-home and in-class assignments (60% total), and the final project (40%). (b) All separate assignments (including the final project) must be completed with grade 5.5 or higher.
+The final grade for the course is established by determination of a weighted average of partial grades, combined with additional requirements: (a) The final grade is composed on the basis of evaluated take-home and in-class assignments. (b) All separate assignments (including the final project) must be completed with grade 5.5 or higher.
 If this requirement is not met, then the final grade is the lowest obtained assignment or project grade. (c) All classes must have been attended.